Overcoming bias in AI

 Using AI as part of our solutions brings huge benefits to our customers, but we must ensure the information we provide is accurate and untainted by bias — find out how we do it!

 Artificial Intelligence (AI) has rapidly integrated into various aspects of our daily lives, affecting not only our personal lives, but also the way we work.
 At Enhesa, we’ve combined AI’s transformative power with the prowess of our talented legal experts to help unlock the immense value embedded in the content our analysts carefully create.
-As these systems become more widespread, concerns about bias in AI have understandably surfaced, raising critical ethical and social questions.
+As these systems become more widespread, concerns about artificial intelligence bias and discrimination have understandably surfaced, raising critical ethical and social questions.

 Bias in AI can manifest in numerous ways, often reflecting and amplifying existing societal prejudices.
-This can lead to unfair treatment of individuals based on race, gender, age, or other characteristics, perpetuating discrimination and inequality.
+This can lead to racial bias, gender bias, and more unfair treatment of individuals based on age or other characteristics, perpetuating discrimination and inequality.
 The root causes of AI bias are multifaceted, with various aspects involved, such as:

-- A lack of diversity among those who design the systems
+- A lack of diversity among those who design the (potentially) biased AI systems

 To create fairer AI systems, it’s essential to adopt comprehensive strategies that include diverse data collection, algorithmic transparency, and inclusive and diverse development teams.
-Moreover, ongoing monitoring and regulation are crucial to ensure that AI systems evolve in ways that promote equity and justice.
+Moreover, ongoing monitoring and regulation are crucial to ensure that AI systems evolve in ways that promote equity, fairness, and justice.

 At Enhesa, we’re aware of the challenges associated with AI bias and the need for fairness in technology adoption.
-We’re committed to ensuring that our practices reflect these values, striving for equitable and just results in all our AI initiatives.
-In this article, we’ll outline some of the strategies and measures we employ to address and mitigate these issues.
+We’re committed to ensuring that our practices reflect these values, striving for equitable results without discrimination in all our AI initiatives.

 What is bias in the context of generative AI?

-Efforts to reduce AI bias focus on creating fairer algorithms and higher quality data collection.
+Efforts to reduce AI bias and a biased outcome focus on creating fairer algorithms and higher quality data collection.
 It’s not just the performance of the algorithm that’s important, but the combined process and outcome of both the AI and the person supervising it.
-This approach not only better reflects the reality that most AI systems are currently supervised by humans but also offers a means to mitigate bias in AI.
+This approach not only better reflects the reality that most AI systems are currently supervised by humans but also offers a means to mitigate systemic bias.

 Robust policies for AI ethics and generative AI use